idbrii/git-submanage/README.md

 Useful to ensure submodules are using a branch (since they're usually at the same commit as master, but the branch isn't automatically checked out).

+Generally, this is used by other scripts (subupdate and sub-ff-and-commit).

+# License
+MIT